 Students will complete their research and writing.
 This course may be taken as often as needed for continuous enrollment throughout the duration of dissertation writing and defense.
-Students will work with their dissertation advisors both individually and in small groups.
+Students will work with their dissertation advisors.
 Candidates will also prepare future presentations and publications.
-Prerequisite: EDU 775 Dissertation Seminar III.
+Prerequisite: EDU 776 Dissertation Seminar IV.